 Why do I want to talk about bans?
 Well there are a number of reasons actually, but the one that stuck in my craw was the utter insanity currently proposed by Nottinghamshire County Council.
 Just recently a friend asked me for some advice on countering, or at least informing a university smoke-free policy and it got me thinking.

 We know, by and large that the “science” on second-hand smoke (soon to become third hand which is utter bollocks) is pure and simple junk.
 There is no other word for it.
 I am of course referring to the infamous EPA report of 1993, upon which “smoke-free” legislation is largely based.
-Other “studies” soon followed to “prove” that a wisp of tobacco smoke will somehow reach down your lungs, cause untold amounts of hard, while simultaneously sticking to furniture and all manner of surfaces to further poison you.
+Other “studies” soon followed to “prove” that a wisp of tobacco smoke will somehow reach down your lungs, cause untold amounts of harm, while simultaneously sticking to furniture and all manner of surfaces to further poison you.

 This “junk” science, along with sockpuppetry of the highest order brought about substantial societal changes.
 Changes that, at first were “only where food is served” to protect the non-smoker (and of course any employees that happen to not like it), were meant to serve the health of the public.
 It didn’t matter that the science that these bans were based were rubbish, misleading or downright false the fact of the matter is that policy makers were swayed with The Children™ and other pressures from sock puppet charities.